lacie-life/visual-slam/practice/README.md

 separate class.
 - We need a visualization module to observe the running status of the system.
 Otherwise, we have to scratch our heads against a series of numeric values.

+3. Implement the Frontend

+- The frontend has three states: initialization, normal tracking, and tracking lost
+- In the initialization state, we do the triangulation according to the optical flow matching between the left and right eyes.
+We will establish the initial map when successful.
+- In the tracking phase, the front end calculates the optical flow from the previous frame to the current frame and estimates the image pose based on the optical flow result.
+This optical flow is used only for the left eye image to save the computation resource.
+- If the tracked features are fewer than a threshold, we set the current frame as a keyframe.
+For keyframes, do the following things:
++ Extract new feature points;
++ Find the corresponding points of these points on the right, and use triangulation to create new landmarks;
++ Add new keyframes and landmarks to the map and trigger a backend optimization.
++ If the tracking is lost, reset the frontend system and reinitialize it.